zootedme/zootedme.github.io/_posts/2020-02-12-31-ways-to-make-money-online-using-wordpress.md

 ### **22. Offer Freelance Services**

-One of the best ways to earn money online is to offer freelance services.
+One of the best ways to make money online is to offer freelance services.
 There are so many freelance services you can offer.
 If you good at creating websites, you can offer your services to your clients.
 If you are good at writing, offer content writing services.
 Find out what you are good at and offer that as a freelance service.

 In freelancing, you are in charge of your own time and work.
 You choose what projects to work on and for how much duration.
 You can also decide the amount you will charge for your work.
 There are a few reliable platforms available that offer work for freelancers in exchange for a certain percentage of your income.
 You can bypass this by using your WordPress website as a platform for your freelancing services.